Could you describe exactly what it is that a medical doctor is doing at PMI?

 What guidelines does PMI hold itself to in its clinical research program?

 Guidelines for Good Clinical Practices (GCP) as issued by the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use are a set of internationally recognized principles that regulatory bodies around the world expect researchers to follow when conducting clinical studies.
 These guidelines are far reaching, covering topics such as ethical research conduct, protecting the rights, safety and well-being of study subjects, as well as the proper documentation of all study records.
-Like other organizations, PMI abides by these principles for our clinical research, as well as following the recommendations in the FDA’s 2012 Draft Guidance on Modified Risk Tobacco Products. i
+Like other organizations, PMI abides by these principles for our clinical research, as well as following the recommendations in the the 2012 draft guidance for modified risk tobacco product (MRTP) applications issued by the U.S. Food and Drug Administration’s (FDA's) Center for Tobacco Products. i

 PMI’s quality management processes are based on these standards, requiring that PMI researchers perform their work ethically, using scientifically sound methods and describe the aim of the research upfront in a clear and detailed study protocol.
 All information related to the research must be recorded in accurate records properly stored and protected from tampering.
 The records serve as indispensable documentation of the conduct of the research, provide evidence that the collected data is traceable and credible, and that the rights of all study participants are protected.